Trump to address nation on new Afghan strategy - PakObserver

 Trump was said to be dissatisfied by initial proposals to add a few thousand more troops in the country, and advisers were studying an expanded strategy for the broader South Asian region, including Pakistan.

-The decision comes after the departure from the White House on Friday of Steve Bannon, Trump’s firebrand chief strategist, a nationalist who was said to be disinclined to seeing US forces more deeply mired in the troubled region.
+The decision comes after the departure of Steve Bannon, Trump’s firebrand chief strategist and a nationalist who was said to be disinclined to seeing US forces more deeply mired in the troubled region.

 Trump’s Defense Secretary Jim Mattis confirmed in Amman, Jordan on Sunday that the administration had agreed on a new strategy for Afghanistan after “rigorous” debate, but refused to provide any details about the decision.